dahnielson/parcel-plugin-workbox/README.md

 }
 ```

 Workbox requires at least one import script to be defined.
 By default, a `worker.js` file, where you can write the logic for your service worker, will be read from your project's root directory and imported into `sw.js` unless you change this setting.
-Additionally, a CDN version of Google Workbox and the generated precache component, `service-worker.js`, are imported automatically.
+Additionally, a CDN version of Google Workbox is imported automatically.

 ## Versioning